 Any student who is impacted by discrimination, harassment, interpersonal (relationship) violence, sexual violence, sexual exploitation, or stalking is encouraged to seek resources on campus or in the community.
-Please contact the Director of Title IX Compliance (Adrienne Allison - Adrienne allison@unc.edu), Report and Response Coordinators in the Equal Opportunity and Compliance Office (reportandresponse@unc.edu), Counseling and Psychological Services (confidential), or the Gender Violence Services Coordinators (gvsc@unc.edu; confidential) to discuss your specific needs.
+Reports can be made online to the EOC at https://eoc.unc.edu/report-an-incident/ or by contacting the University's Title IX Coordinator (Elizabeth Hall, titleixcoordinator@unc.edu) or the Report and Response Coordinators in the Equal Opportunity and Compliance Office (reportandresponse@unc.edu).
+Confidential resources include Counseling and Psychological Services and the Gender Violence Services Coordinators (gvsc@unc.edu).
 Additional resources are available at safe.unc.edu.